Hip Dysplasia in Dogs: What It Is and How It’s Managed

 If you suspect that your dog may have hip dysplasia, a vet exam is essential.
 Since the signs can resemble other joint diseases, our vets will use a combination of physical exams and diagnostic tests.

 We will begin by observing your dog’s movements and checking for signs of discomfort.
-Your dog’s mobility will be assessed by how they run, walk, or sit.
-We’ll also check for any pain, reduced range of motion, or loss of muscle mass.
+Our vets will assess your dog's mobility, like how they run, walk, sit, or get up.
+We'll look into your dog's joint laxity, range of motion, and muscle mass.

-X-rays, CT scans, and MRIs are the most reliable way of diagnosing hip dysplasia in dogs.
+X-rays, CT scans, and MRIs are the most reliable ways of diagnosing hip dysplasia in dogs.
 They provide a clear image of the hip joint structure.
-Through this, our vets can check for hip joint misalignment, signs of joint wear and tear, and joint damage.
+From here, we can detect hip joint misalignment, wear and tear, and joint damage.

 How Is Dysplasia Treated in Dogs?